Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 GPS by Default

 Fitness apps record your precise GPS coordinates every second.
-Most users never change the default settings.
+Most people never touch the default settings.
 The app knows exactly where you are, where you go, and how often.
+And it remembers everything.

 02